Mon Power Prepares for Winter WeatherInspections and maintenance help enhance service reliability for customers

 FAIRMONT, W.Va., Nov.
-12, 2020 -- To help keep power flowing to customers during the cold winter season, Mon Power, a subsidiary of FirstEnergy Corp.
-(NYSE: FE), is preparing for winter in its West Virginia service area by conducting inspections and maintenance to help enhance system reliability.
+22, 2021 -- To help keep power flowing to customers during the cold winter months, Mon Power, a subsidiary of FirstEnergy Corp.
+(NYSE: FE), is conducting inspections and maintenance to help enhance service reliability in its West Virginia service area.

-Helicopter patrols have been inspecting approximately 2,100 miles of transmission lines located in the Mon Power service area.
-The inspections are designed to look for damaged wire, broken cross arms, failed insulators and other hardware problems not visible from the ground.
-Any potential reliability issues identified during the inspection can then be addressed.
+Helicopter inspections are being completed along approximately 2,100 miles of transmission lines located in the Mon Power service area.
+The inspections are designed to look for damaged wire, broken cross arms and other hardware problems not visible from the ground.
+Any potential reliability issues identified during the inspection may then be addressed.
+Mon Power is also inspecting its utility poles to ensure their stability and integrity heading into the winter months.

-Tree trimming throughout the year also helps meet the rigors of winter operations by maintaining proper clearances around electrical systems and helping to protect against tree-related outages.
-Mon Power tree contractors have completed trimming along 4,600 circuit miles of electric lines and along nearly 400 miles of transmission lines this year.
+Tree trimming throughout the year also helps meet the rigors of winter operations by maintaining proper clearances around electrical systems and helping to protect against tree-related outages caused by heavy, wet snow, high winds and ice.
+Mon Power tree contractors expect to complete trimming along more than 5,700 miles of power lines in 2021.

-Editor's Note: Photos of workers conducting inspections to enhance service reliability for Mon Power customers are available for download on Flickr.
-A video of utility personnel conducting a thermovision inspection and explaining the work can be found on the company's YouTube channel.
+Editor's Note: Photos of workers conducting inspections to enhance service reliability for FirstEnergy's utility customers are available for download on Flickr.
+Videos of utility personnel conducting a thermovision inspection can be found on the company's YouTube channel.